AndrewSav/lib.remnant2.saves/README.md

 - `Compression` folder contains code for decompressing and re-compressing the save file.
 The top level `SaveFile` data type contains `FileHeader` type used for the compression and `SaveData` type which contains all the data after they were decompressed
 - `IO` folder contains `ReaderBase` and `WriterBase` classes that service all file input and output the library needs.
 It also contains `AddressUsageTracker` folder with classes that help track if there are any unread gaps in the save file being read.
 This is to ensure that we understand the format correctly and not leaving any data unread.
-- `Model` folder contains all the type in  Remnant 2 save object model
+- `Model` folder contains all the types in  Remnant 2 save object model
 - `Navigation` folder has a set of helper classes to facilitate navigation in the save file object graph
 - `Reader` and `Writer` classes add functionality to read and write `FString`s that is used by many types
 - `SerializationContext` hold global information that is passed around the object graph during reading and writing